Snow Plowing Questions & Answers

 How are those miles divided up to plow?

 The 167 miles are divided into 11 sections with two trucks typically assigned to each section or route in a plowing event.
-Public Works is also responsible for plowing the commuter, Fire Station, Police Headquarters, and Village Hall parking lots.
+Public Works is also responsible for plowing the commuter, five Fire Stations, Police Headquarters, and Village Hall parking lots.

 Why are two trucks assigned to a route?